dhiltgen/docker-machine-kvm/README.md

 KVM based virtual machines.
 It has been tested with Ubuntu 12.04 through 15.04 and should work on most platforms with KVM/libvirt support.
 If you run into compatibility problems, please file an [issue](https://github.com/dhiltgen/docker-machine-kvm/issues).

+Typically you'll run `docker-machine` as yourself, so you'll want to follow your distro specific instructions on allowing libvirt access from your account.
+For most distro's, you accomplish this by adding your account to the `libvirtd` group.

 # Capabilities